Management Discussion and Analysis Report

 Sustainable Growth Plan

-In response to market volatility and rising energy costs in Europe, the strategic focus has shifted towards heat pumps and absorption refrigeration systems.
+In response to market volatility and rising energy costs in Europe, the focus has shifted towards heat pumps and absorption refrigeration systems.

 Geographical Footprint